TGuillerme/dispRity/README.md

 install_github("TGuillerme/dispRity", ref = "release")
 library(dispRity)
 ```
 The following installs the latest released version (see patch notes below).
 For the piping hot development version (not recommended), replace the `ref="release"` option by `ref="master"`.
+If you're using the `master` branch, see the latest developement in the [patch note](https://github.com/TGuillerme/dispRity/blob/master/patch_notes.md).

 ##### Patch notes
 * 2015/10/08 - v0.1.1